Austin Davis (pitcher): Lake Country DockHounds

 On August 19, 2023, Davis signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 In 4 starts for Lake Country, Davis posted a 1–3 record and 4.74 ERA with 28 strikeouts across 19.0 innings of work.

 San Diego Padres

 On January 31, 2024, Davis signed a minor league contract with the San Diego Padres.
 In 29 appearances for the Triple–A El Paso Chihuahuas, he compiled a 3.10 ERA with 37 strikeouts and 8 saves across 29 innings of work.
 On June 28, the Padres selected Davis' contract, adding him to their major league roster.
 In 7 appearances, he struggled to a 9.00 ERA with 6 strikeouts across 7 innings of work.
 Davis was designated for assignment by San Diego on July 31.
 He cleared waivers and elected free agency on August 4.
 The next day, Davis re–signed with the Padres organization on a minor league contract.
 He elected free agency following the season on November 4.

 On January 20, 2025, Davis re-signed with the Padres organization on a new minor league contract.
-He was released on May 4.
+He made 11 appearances for El Paso, but struggled to an 11.91 ERA with 12 strikeouts and one save across 11 1/3 innings pitched.
+Davis was released by San Diego on May 4.